Biden travels to survey Kentucky flood damage in first presidential trip after COVID isolation - WFIN Local News

 Biden travels to survey Kentucky flood damage in first presidential trip after COVID isolation

-(WASHINGTON) — Joe Biden on Monday traveled to Kentucky to survey damage from severe flooding in the state — a visit that also marks his first presidential trip since he tested positive for COVID-19 last month.
+(WASHINGTON) — President Joe Biden on Monday traveled to Kentucky to survey damage from severe flooding in the state — a visit that also marks his first official trip since he tested positive for COVID-19 last month.

 He landed in Lexington on Monday morning to talk with local officials about the flooding, which killed at least 37 people after rain soaked the eastern part of the state.
 On Sunday, the president amended an existing emergency declaration for Kentucky to free up additional disaster assistance.

-Biden and first lady Jill Biden are scheduled to meet with Gov. Andy Beshear and Kentucky first lady Britainy Beshear, according to the White House.
-The Bidens will also visit families affected by the flooding.
+Biden and first lady Jill Biden met with Gov. Andy Beshear and Kentucky first lady Britainy Beshear.
+The Bidens also visited families affected by the flooding and made an unannounced stop at Lost Creek, site of some of the damage.

+In Lost Creek, the president reaffirmed his promise of federal assistance “until everybody is back where they were.”

+Biden said he had just met one man across the road from where he was speaking who told him that he didn’t “want to ask too much” of the federal government because people there are used to “having neighbors help us out.”

 The president tested positive last month and, according to his doctor, experienced mild symptoms including a slight fever, cough and sore throat.
 He tested negative less than a week after that first positive test but received another positive test just days after that.